lucasasecas/board-poc/readme.md

 ```
 npm install -g typescript
 ```
 3. Run `npm install`.
-With that will be installed all node dependencies, front-end dependencies useng [bower](http://bower.io/) and will be compiled all typescript files.
+With that will be installed all node dependencies, front-end dependencies using [bower](http://bower.io/) and will be compiled all typescript files.
 4. Finally should be run `npm start`.